-In the above example the list comprises three fruites.
-In this list we search the index of orange.
+In the above example, the list comprises three fruits.
+In this list, we search the index of orange.
 The output shows the position of orange in the list is one.

-Python uses zero-based index system.
-This is why the second element of the list has the index of 1.
+Python uses a zero-based index system.
+This is why the second element of the list has an index of 1.

 Here’s how it works.